magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39923-searching-by-sku-in-b2b-quick-order-is-case-sensitive.md

 ## Issue

-Searching by SKU in B2B quick order functionality is case-sensitive and shows an error when a different case is used than the one with which the name is saved.
+Searching by SKU in B2B quick order functionality is case-sensitive and shows an error when a different case is used than the one with which the SKU is saved.

 <ins>Prerequisites</ins>: